 -- Server Information ...
 OpenShift server started.
 The server is accessible via web console at: https://172.30.0.112:8443 You are logged in as: User: developer Password: developer To login as administrator: oc login -u system:admin

-Note the IP address that is assigned to your OpenShift server, we will refer to it in the tutorial as
+Note the IP address that is assigned to your OpenShift server.
+You will refer to it in the tutorial as

-In case you are deploying the OpenShift cluster on a remote server, you will need to explicitly specify a public hostname and a routing suffix on starting the cluster, in order to be able to access the OpenShift web console remotely.
+If you are deploying the OpenShift cluster on a remote server, you will need to explicitly specify a public hostname and a routing suffix on starting the cluster, so that you will be able to access the OpenShift web console remotely.

 For example, if you are deploying on an AWS EC2 instance, you should specify the following options: